iriusrisk/startleft/wiki/startleft-processors/iac/tf/Terraform-Quickstart.md

 ## More examples

 ---
-The infrastructure built with CloudFormation Templates may be as complex as you want.
+The infrastructure built with Terraform may be as complex as you want.
 This is the reason because StartLeft, through the mapping files, is intended to be configurable, so you can extend or modify its behavior and/or create your own mappings on demand.

-To help you to walk through more complex situations with larger CFT and mapping files, we have created a page with [explained CFT examples](CloudFormation-Examples.md) which may be useful for you as a base for build your own mapping files.
+To help you to walk through more complex situations with larger Terraform and mapping files, we have created a page with [explained TF examples](Terraform-Examples.md) which may be useful for you as a base for build your own mapping files.